meteor/galaxy-docs/content/environment-variables.md

 If you're using MongoDB, you'll have to configure a database and a user account with rights to access that database with your database provider.

+You can find a walkthrough showing the use of environment variables [here](https://themeteorchef.com/tutorials/deploying-with-meteor-galaxy#tmc-settings-json).

 <h3 id="settings-example">settings.json example</h3>

 ```json